 “It’s perfect!”
 Evelyn raised her chins from her chocolate-colored blouse and gave me a broad smile.
 “You’ll continue working for us, we’ll make the salary cut, but you’ll live in the guest house in the garden!”

 The guest house.
 What guest house?
 The Peabridge gardens were extensive, but there was no guest house.
 There was a gazebo, and a pagoda, and an obelisk, and… Then it hit me, like an icepick to my belly.

 “Shed?”
 Evelyn’s laugh was a bit forced.
 “You’ve obviously never been in there.
 It’s practically a mansion!”

 Sure.
 In someone’s sick nightmare.
 Every time I walked by the ramshackle building, it gave me the creeps.
 The hair on the back of my neck literally stood on end, and the walls seemed to create their own clammy drafts.
 “Evelyn, I can’t live in a dusty tool shed.”

 “It’s not a tool shed!
 It used to be home for a gardening professional, for a trained specialist in colonial horticulture!
 It has a kitchen.
 And a separate bedroom.”

 “And a toilet?
 Is there even running water out there?
 Electricity?”

-I stared down at my black slacks and my favorite silk blouse, cut to show off my, alas, minimal decolletage.
-The outfit was my “Monday best,” chosen to lure Jason’s attention.
+I stared down at my black slacks and my favorite silk blouse, cut to show off my, alas, minimal décolletage.
+The outfit was my “Monday best,” chosen to lure Jason’s attention right at the start of the week.
 This would be the last time I’d wear it to work.
 Starting next week, I’d be dressed like Martha Washington.